Get 30 Day of Gaia for $1

 Karmic Number 16: Inflated Ego

 The 16 is different from other karmic debt numbers, as it is not easily overcome.
-It involves a continuous cycle of rebirth.
-After collapse, you will learn the way of humility.
-You must recognize that power is meant to be shared and you are superior only to your former self.
+It often involves repeated cycles of collapse and renewal, forcing you to learn humility and acceptance.
+You must recognize that power is meant to be shared, and you are superior only to your former self.

 An example to take comfort in with this number is Mother Theresa.
 Her personality number was 16.
 Her mission was to teach the power of love and acceptance, and while the world tends to focus on her later years, her early years were filled with lessons in humility — especially when it came to the medical field.